-The Atmosphere Research Flagship Programme brings key scientists studying the lower atmosphere in Ny-Ålesund together to establish and develop collaboration and joint research actions to tackle the challange of climate change in the Arctic.
+The Atmosphere Research Flagship Programme brings scientists studying the lower atmosphere in Ny-Ålesund and Svalbard together to develop collaboration and joint research actions to tackle the challange of climate change in the Arctic.

 The Atmosphere Flagship have established work groups focusing on specific scientific questions with contact persons.
 The attached reports are from the individual work-group meetings in 2016.